-So, the "integration" the JIC performs is to use a set of general operational and functional concepts to produce a description of how some specific operation or function might be done in the future.

-This may lead you to believe that the JIC that comes with your CBA will contain complete guidance, and your job will be reduced to executing the quantitative assessment.
-After all, CJCSI 3010.02B, Joint Operations Concepts, says:
+So, a JIC (or JEC) is a statement of how something might be done; in particular, it states how we would like to do that thing in the future.
+This may lead you to believe that if a JIC comes with your CBA tasking, it will contain complete guidance, and your job will be reduced to executing the quantitative assessment.
+After all, CJCSI/M 3010 series says that

-JICs are narrowly scoped to identify, describe and apply specific capabilities, decomposing them into the fundamental tasks, conditions, and standards required to conduct a CBA ...
-Additionally, a JIC contains an illustrative vignette to facilitate understanding of the concept.
-[2005, p.
-A-3]
+JICs [JECs] are narrowly scoped to identify, describe and apply specific capabilities, decomposing them into the fundamental tasks, conditions, and proposed standards ....